Founder and CEO

 Sheri Kurdakul is the Founder of EBinRA, Inc. dba VictimsVoice and serves as its Chief Executive Officer.
 Formerly, she was the Managing Partner of Holistic Business Solutions, a small business, and nonprofit consulting firm.
 As a survivor of child abuse and domestic violence, she has devoted herself to ensuring victims of discrimination, harassment, and abuse are heard, believed, and able to seek legal justice.

-Sheri has spoken for many professional organizations and has published several industry papers and magazine articles.
-She was responsible for coordinating the first CeBIT-International CES keynote webcast and has hosted and presented for countless webinars and live conferences.
+Sheri has spoken for many professional organizations and has published several industry papers, magazine articles, and continuing education courses.
+Working in the tech industry, she was responsible for coordinating the first international keynote webcast between CeBIT (Germany) and CES (US) and has hosted and presented for countless webinars and live conferences.

 Throughout, attention to giving back has remained a high priority, acting as Marketing and Technical Director for NJ Farm to School Network, Event Organizer for Fernbrook Farms annual Farm Run, and gardener – growing and donating raised beds of vegetables at her home for her local soup kitchen.

-Her focus now is on making a measurable difference in the lives of all victims – men and women – so their abusers can be held accountable and they can begin to reclaim and rebuild their lives in safety and love.
+Her focus now is on making a measurable difference in the lives of all victims and survivors so their abusers can be held accountable and they can begin to reclaim and rebuild their lives in safety and on their terms.

 Chief Technology Officer

 Charles Gattsek is a Co-Founder of EBinRA, Inc. dba VictimsVoice and serves as its Chief Technical Officer.
 As a former corporate information systems manager and thereafter an entrepreneur, he has assisted a number of organizations with the development and implementation of end-to-end integrated technology solutions.